unChaz/sci-fi-5e/srd/classes/guardian.md

 #### Lay on Hands

 Your blessed touch can heal wounds.
 You have a pool of healing power that replenishes when you take a long rest.
-With that pool, you can restore a total number of hit points equal to your paladin level × 5.
+With that pool, you can restore a total number of hit points equal to your guardian level × 5.

 As an action, you can touch a creature and draw power from the pool to restore a number of hit points to that creature, up to the maximum amount remaining in your pool.